 For assisted reproductive techniques, oocytes and sperm are collected from the intended parents or donors, and an embryo or the gametes are transferred to the woman's reproductive tract after culture in vitro.

 ARTs may result in multifetal pregnancy, but risk is much less than that with controlled ovarian stimulation.
-If risk of genetic defects is high, the embryo can often be tested for defects before transfer and implantation (preimplantation genetic testing Preimplantation Genetic Testing (PGT) Genetic evaluation is part of routine prenatal care and is ideally done before conception.
-The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more ).
+If risk of genetic defects is high, the embryo can often be tested for defects before transfer and implantation (preimplantation genetic testing Preimplantation Genetic Testing (PGT) All procedures used to diagnose genetic disorders, except ultrasonography, are invasive and involve slight fetal risk.
+If testing detects a serious abnormality, the pregnancy can be terminated... read more ).

 In vitro fertilization (IVF)

 IVF can be used to treat infertility due to oligospermia, sperm antibodies, tubal dysfunction, or endometriosis as well as unexplained infertility.

 Controlled ovarian stimulation: Clomiphene plus gonadotropins or gonadotropins alone can be used.
 A gonadotropin-releasing hormone (GnRH) agonist or antagonist is often given to prevent premature ovulation.
 After sufficient follicular growth, human chorionic gonadotropin (hCG) is given to trigger final follicular maturation and ovulation.
 Alternatively, a GnRH agonist can be used to trigger ovulation in women at high risk of ovarian hyperstimulation syndrome Exogenous gonadotropins .